Peng Weiguo: International career

-Management career
+Managerial career

 Peng Weiguo would leave his training position at Shenzhen Pingan in 2001 and move away from football to start several business ventures.
-He would return to football in July, 2006 when he registered to take a Chinese Soccer association level B training class in management.
-He would quickly achieve his certificate and on January 5, 2007, he would be offered his first head coach position at the second-tier club Shanghai Stars to replace resigning manager Shen Si, however, he would have a difficult start to his reign and Cao Xiandong was brought into the club as head coach.
-Peng Weiguo would then move to Hangzhou Greentown on April 29, 2008, as an assistant until September 22, 2009.
+He would return to football in July 2006 when he registered to take a Chinese Soccer association level B training class in management.
+He would quickly achieve his certificate and on 5 January 2007, he would be offered his first head coach position at the second-tier club Shanghai Stars to replace resigning manager Shen Si, however, he would have a difficult start to his reign and Cao Xiandong was brought into the club as head coach.
+Peng Weiguo would then move to Hangzhou Greentown on 29 April 2008, as an assistant until 22 September 2009.

 On 1 December 2009 top tier football club Guangzhou Pharmaceutical officially announced Peng Weiguo as their caretaker head coach.
 On 25 March 2010, it was announced that manager Peng had been relieved of his duties, with Korean manager Lee Jang-Soo put in charge.
 He became the manager of Guangzhou F.C.
 Youth Team.

 On 22 September 2011, Chinese Football Association announced Peng as the assist coach of China U22.

 On 21 May 2012, he became the reserve team coach of Guangzhou Evergrande, just a few days after Marcello Lippi took over as the new head coach.
 Peng announced his resignation on his personal weibo account on 27 May 2013.